Creamy New York Cheesecake with Strawberry Compote

-This decadent and creamy New York Cheesecake is silky smooth and pairs beautifully with fresh strawberry compote or any other topping!
+This decadent and Creamy New York Cheesecake with Strawberry Compote is silky smooth and pairs beautifully with fresh strawberry compote or any other topping!

 I can’t imagine anyone not liking a decadent piece of creamy, satiny smooth cheesecake topped with some homemade strawberry compote.
 Can you?
 I suppose there are those who don’t like cheesecake, but I’m betting it’s because they’ve never had the right cheesecake.
 I’m personally not a fan of cheesecake from those huge bakeries that bake hundreds of them at a time.
 They look pretty, but the taste is just not there for me, and I can taste the preservatives in every bite.